steel1990/compressor/README.md

 xtmpl
 =====
-compressor is a tool can minify html,js and css very easy.
+easy-compressor is a tool can minify html,js and css very easy.

 html minify is use [htmlcompressor](https://code.google.com/p/htmlcompressor/),all configs are valid.